kexiZeroing/kexiZeroing.github.io/src/blog/react-19-enhanced-form-handling.md

 - There’s no need to add `event.preventDefault` because that’s handled for us by React.
 - The `action` is automatically treated as a transition.
-- We can hook into the pending state of this action using `useFormStatus`.
+- We can hook into the pending state of this action using `useFormStatus` *(import from `react-dom`)*.
 - React manages errors and race conditions to ensure our form’s state is always correct.

+> Server Functions allow Client Components to call async functions executed on the server.
+Until September 2024, we referred to all Server Functions as “Server Actions”.
+If a Server Function is passed to an action prop or called from inside an action then it is a Server Action, but not all Server Functions are Server Actions.

 ```js
 // React 18